Alex Atamanenko: Biography

+Politucs

-He contested the riding of Southern Interior, as it was called then, in the federal election of 2004; he lost narrowly to the incumbent Conservative MP, Jim Gouk.
+Atamanenko contested the riding of Southern Interior, as it was called then, in the federal election of 2004; he lost narrowly to the incumbent Conservative MP, Jim Gouk.

 Atamanenko contested the riding again in the 2006 federal election, which became open when Gouk left federal politics.
 His candidacy received a significant boost after the Conservative candidate, Derek Zeisman, was disowned by the party after being caught trying to smuggle alcohol across the U.S.–Canada border.
 Atamanenko won by over 13,000 votes.
 He was re-elected in the 2008 and 2011 elections, in the latter case gaining 50.9% of valid ballots cast in his riding.

 Atamanenko paid homage to NDP leader Jack Layton after his bout with cancer, saying "Jack was the epitome of a trustworthy, honourable politician who inspired many Canadians, regardless of their political allegiance.
 He cared deeply about our country, and he really gave his life to it.
 Jack appealed to the best in people.
 He gave so many young people, who are rightly critical of many aspects of our electoral system, something to believe in, something to hope for in what he was trying to achieve and the vision he shared with so many in our party."

+In 2026, Atamanenko endorsed Avi Lewis in that year's federal NDP leadership race.